mozilla/open-innovation-curriculum/rapid-prototyping/content.md

 ### Learning Objectives

 * The difference between 'guessing' and 'direct experience' in product innovation, and how each impacts progress differently.
-* The difference between Adaptability vs. Efficiency in determining
+* The difference between Adaptability vs. Efficiency in iterating through ideas to find the best ones.

 ### Audience